Island of California: History

 A key role in changing ideas about California seems to have been played by an overland expedition led by the founding governor of Santa Fe de Nuevo México, Juan de Oñate.
 The expedition descended the Colorado River in 1604 and 1605, and its participants believed that they saw the Gulf of California continuing off to the northwest (presumably behind the Sierra de Los Cucapah into the Laguna Salada Basin and Lake Cahuilla, but was more likely due to the California flood of 1605, in which the flooded Central and Indio Valley basins did essentially appear to extend the peninsula hundreds of miles northward).

 Further evidence of the superflood theory can be found in the account of Nicolás de Cardona, who sailed up the Gulf of California in 1619 to determine if a pearl fishery would prove viable in the region.
 In his account of the voyage, Cardona claims to have sailed as far north as 34° N, where he observed that the sea continued to separate California from the mainland, writing near the end of his account that “it is now proven that California is a very large island and not part of the continent.”
-A day prior to this observation, Cardona recorded the passage of a severe storm that nearly drowned the crew, and which may led to the temporary extension of the Gulf.
+A day prior to this observation, Cardona recorded the passage of a severe storm that nearly drowned the crew, and which may have led to the temporary extension of the Gulf.